OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

  [RFC7159](https://docs.kantarainitiative.org/uma/rec-uma-core.html#RFC7159)

-(Note for Justin -- should we reference -->  JSON RFC7159 here? )
+(Editorss Note: how do we nreference -->  JSON RFC7159 here?
+JWT - for tehcnically dynamic use of the receipt)

 ### 1.5 Terminology ###
 (note: in progress)
 Much of the basic terminology herein is from [ISO/IEC 29100:2011 "Information Technology -- Security techniques -- Privacy Framework"](http://standards.iso.org/ittf/PubliclyAvailableStandards/c045123_ISO_IEC_29100_2011.zip).

+(editors note: Push this  ISO reference into Apendix or ISO conformance profile maping to explicit requirements in ISO)
 >> ISO/IEC 29100:2011 ...provides a privacy framework which
 >>
 >> * specifies a common privacy terminology;